Banana Bread Cookies

 - 1/2 cup mini chocolate chips

-In a small saucepan melt the butter until it turns brown and smells nutty.
+- In a small saucepan melt the butter until it turns brown and smells nutty.
 It will foam up and turn brown around 5 minutes so make sure to keep an eye on it.
-Remove from heat immediately and add the white and brown sugars.
+Remove from heat immediately and pour into a separate bowl so it doesn't continue to brown.
+Quickly stir in the white and brown sugars.
 Let sit for about 5 minutes to cool.
 Pour into a large mixing bowl and add the egg and vanilla.
 Mix in banana and sour cream.

-Refrigerate dough for at least 30 minutes.
-Drop a one inch ball of dough onto cookie sheets 2-inches apart and bake at 350 degrees for 10-12 minutes or until edges are brown.
+- Refrigerate dough for at least 30 minutes.
+Drop a one inch ball of dough onto cookie sheets 2-inches apart lined with parchment paper and bake at 350 degrees for 10-12 minutes or until edges are brown.
 Do not overbake these!
 Cookies will get more moist as they sit.
+Keep in an airtight container to store.